About Group Psychotherapy

 This group provides a unique, safe and honest place for members to learn about themselves and their styles of interaction.
 Individuals experience and learn how to create relationships that are healing, how to negotiate conflict, and how to obtain valuable feedback about how they interact with others in their social and work environments.
 In this group we focus on communication, relationship skills and emotional awareness.
 We practice being more assertive and develop a deeper understanding of the impact we have on each other.

 This group meets in person in Silver Spring once a month, and on zoom on all other Tuesdays.
-There no openings at this time in this group; if interested, you can join a waitlist

 Group Facilitator: Dr Myrna Frank